 Contact CIAM for further information.

-The usual course progression is to attend one class session each week, however this can be customised to suite requirements with more frequent attendance or an intensive course.
+The usual course progression is to attend one class session each week, however this can be customised to suit requirements with more frequent attendance or an intensive course.

-The course is suitable for the novice, home sewer and the professional dressmaker who wishes to make their own patterns.
+The course is suitable for the novice, home sewer and the professional dressmaker who wish to make their own patterns.
 No previous pattern making experience is necessary.

 Familiarity with basic garment construction and how the pattern pieces fit together is of a benefit.